TuomoKalliokoski/HASTEN/README.md

 Before you can run HASTEN, make sure that you can use following programs:

 Schrödinger Suite:
-- Phase (used for conformation generation)
+- Phase (used for conformation generation):
-- Glide SP (used for docking)
+- Glide SP (used for docking):

 ChemProp:
 - chemprop_train for GPU (for training)